 2. Cost

-The best beginner hiking boots, however, are an investment in your future hiking adventures.
+However, remember that the best beginner hiking boots are an investment in your future hiking experiences.

 3. Fit